 • Purchase a glare screen to place in front of your screen if the light in your office is beyond your control to change

 • When copying a document, use a document holder so that your eyes are not forced to change their focusing power each time you type a new line.

 • If your eyes continue to be dry or tired make an appointment with an optometrist to check your vision.

 Q. What is all the hype about UV rays?

 A. UV rays definitely damage your eyes.
 Damage caused by the suns harmful rays can lead to cataracts and macular degeneration.
 Sunglasses are very important for the continued health of your eyes.
 They help filter light and protect your eyes from the damaging rays.
 Adults and children alike should wear sunglasses that filter ultra violet rays by 99-100.

 Q. What should I bring to my eye exam?

 A. Bring your most recent prescription if you already have one (or if you are going to a new doctor).
 List any medications you are taking as some affect your vision.
 Bring your glasses and contact lenses with you.
 Don’t forget to bring a list of any concerns you may have to share with your optometric physician.

 Q. How do I know what type of lenses and frames are best for me?

 A. Many times when glasses are taken on and off over time or if they are worn on top of the head they will stretch out and cause the screws in the hinges to back out.
 Try tightening the screws and putting a small dab of clear nailpolish on the screwhead.
-Careful not to put it on your eyeglass frames as it may damage the finish.
+Be careful not to put it on your eyeglass frame as it may damage the finish.
 You may also come into any of our stores and we will be happy to adjust them for you.